verified_user

 groups

-Developers and deployers of high-risk AI systems doing business in Colorado or producing consequential decisions affecting Colorado consumers.
+Developers and deployers of automated decision-making technology doing business in Colorado or producing consequential decisions affecting Colorado consumers.
 Relevant areas include employment, lending, education, housing, insurance, healthcare, legal services, and government benefits.

 Key Requirements